Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 </p>

 <div align="center">
-  <i><b>Figure</b>: This figure displays various proteins and their alignment to the reference genome TNFAIP3.
+  <i><b>Figure 6</b>: This figure displays various proteins and their alignment to the reference genome TNFAIP3.
 Note the various heights in peaks that differ between each of the proteins.</i>
 </div>
 <br />